 Step 3: Choose the social networks you want to monitor

-Step 4: Understand how the social networks grow over time
+Step 4: Follow how performance on social networks grows over time

 Once you have chosen several social networks, you will need to dig a little deeper to understand how each competitor engages and grows their networks.
 To do this, you will need to track some specific metrics like: